Mark 16: Intertextuality

 Verses 9–20 share the subject of Jesus' post-resurrection appearances, and other points, with other passages in the New Testament.
 This has led some scholars to believe that Mark 16:9–20 is based on the other books of the New Testament, filling in details which were originally lacking from Mark.
 Jesus' reference to drinking poison (16:18) does not correspond to a New Testament source, but that miraculous power did appear in Christian literature from the 2nd century CE on.

 Julie M. Smith notes that if there was an original ending, "then the Resurrection accounts in Matthew and/or Luke may contain material from Mark’s original ending.

-Shorter ending
+Shorter ending/conclusio brevior

 The shorter ending appears only in a minimal number of manuscripts as the sole ending.
 It is a quick summary, which contradicts verse 8.
 It probably originated in Egypt, and diverges from the style of Mark.
 The shorter ending appears in a manuscript sometime after the 3rd century.